alecperkins/active-markdown/docs/reference.md

 `[text content]{variable_name: configuration}`

 The text representation of the element, like the link text or image alt text, goes between the brackets, `[]`.
 The brackets are followed by braces, `{}`, which contain the variable name, and any configuration.
 The variable name MUST be followed by a colon, `:`, if there is any configuration present.
 The configuration is what determines the kind of element, and specifies its behavior.
-For example, a *NumberElement* can be constrained to a minimum and maximum, and a *SwitchElement* can be given different labels for `true` and `false`.
+For example, a *RangeElement* can be constrained to a minimum and maximum, and a *SwitchElement* can be given different labels for `true` and `false`.